-The independent auditor of the Company, Ernst & Young Cyprus Limited, who have been appointed by the Company during the year, have expressed their willingness to continue in office.
-A resolution proposing their reappointment and authorising the Directors to set their remuneration will be proposed at the Annual General Meeting of the Company.
+The independent auditors of the Company, Ernst & Young Cyprus Limited, have expressed their willingness to continue in office.
+A resolution proposing their re-appointment and authorising the Directors to set their remuneration will be proposed at the Annual General Meeting of the Company.

-Limassol, 29th of April 2013
+Limassol, 29th of April 2014